microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ![Run selected text result](images/integrated-terminal/terminal_run_selected_result.png)

-If no text is selected in the active editor, the entire file contents is run in the terminal.
-This is useful if you want to run an entire script or batch file.
-Open the file and run **Terminal: Run Selected Text in Active Terminal**.
+If no text is selected in the active editor, the line that the cursor is on is run in the terminal.

 ### Copy & Paste